nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: Identifying the addition of duplicate item
 * **Alternative 1 (current choice):** Compare item to be added and existing items in the inventory by **name, location and expiry date**.
-    * Pros: Allows users to store the same products that may have been produced in different batches.
+    * **Pros**: Allows users to store the same products that may have been produced in different batches.
 This would also help users identify and differentiate similar products by their expiry date.
-    * Cons: Items with the same name and location may be a potential source of confusion.
+    * **Cons**: Items with the same name and location may be a potential source of confusion.

 * **Alternative 2:** Compare item to be added and existing items in the inventory by **name and location** only.
-    * Pros: Allows users to clearly distinguish items with the same names by location.
+    * **Pros**: Allows users to clearly distinguish items with the same names by location.
 This would prevent confusion and save users from going through the hassle of distinguishing items by expiry date.
-    * Cons: Users would not be able to store similar items that have different expiry dates as a result of being produced in different batches.
+    * **Cons**: Users would not be able to store similar items that have different expiry dates as a result of being produced in different batches.

 ### Edit feature
 The edit feature allows the user to edit an item's name, quantity, location, expiry date and tag.
 This will help the user to not delete and add back an item upon inputting an incorrect item. <br>